VivekVardhanArrabelli/importdependencymap/README.md

 ### Database Requirement
 `DATABASE_URL` must be configured.
 Admin endpoints and API queries fail fast when the database is unreachable to prevent serving stale placeholder data.

+- No fallback dataset is bundled at runtime—the API always queries Postgres.
+If you need demo content, run the admin seed task (below) after connecting a database.

 ### Seed CSV (optional)
 `data/top100_hs.csv` contains a curated starter list that can be ingested via `/admin/seed` after the database connection is working.
-It is purely a bootstrap aid and is not used automatically.
+It is purely a bootstrap aid and is not used automatically or read on startup.

 ## Data Sources